AmadeusW/stroll/development.md

     * Currently i'm using imperative calls
 * Composition
   * Subscribe\unsubscribe should be done by base abstract class or something like this
-    * I fill up just the business logic
+    * So that each class can just provide business logic

 ## Log